Last updated on March 4th, 2022

 The T20 ticket you pay at the Canopy Walkway is also valid for Moso’s Footprint and the House of Rock, though villagers at these next stops might attempt to get more out of you.

-Next up is Moso’s Footprint, an imprint in the lava rock which kind of resembles the foot of a giant.
+Next up is Moso’s Footprint, an imprint in the lava rock that kind of resembles the foot of a giant.
 Local legend claims this is the work of Moso, a giant who left his mark when stepping over from Fiji… I don’t have a picture of Moso’s Footprint because the local lady wanted, even more, money than I already paid just to take a photo.
 Don’t be alarmed, this is how things go in this part of Samoa.

 Further up the road, you’ll pass a beautiful empty beach and the original spot of Falealupo Village.
 The village was relocated to its present spot following the devastating cyclones of 1990 and 1991.
 Aside from a few families who still live out here in very simple homes, the eerie ruins of the old Catholic church are all that survived (you will be asked for T5 to snap pictures of the church).

 The last stop in the northern section of the Falealupo Peninsula is the House of Rocks.
-The collapsed lava tube served as shelter during the cyclones.
-Legend has it that the cave is actually the result of a house building competition between the men and women of the village.
+The collapsed lava tube served as a shelter during the cyclones.
+Legend has it that the cave is actually the result of a house-building competition between the men and women of the village.
 The women won by the way.
 The ‘house’ is at the end of a short trail and if you can’t find it, one of the kids living out front will be more than happy to lead the way for T5.